 2. Calibration standards and equipment traceability

-- Describe the hierarchy of standards, from working standards through international standards and the documentation process of a measurement device traceable to the international standards.
-(Remember)
+- Understand and describe the hierarchy of standards, from working standards through international standards, and the documentation process of a measurement device traceable to the international standards.
+Recognize measurement results before and after an adjustment or repair is made.
+(Understand)

 3. Gauge calibration environment

-- Describe the effects that environmental conditions have on the calibration process, such as temperature, humidity, vibration, and cleanliness of the gauge.
-(Apply)
+- Understand the effects that environmental conditions have on the calibration process, such as temperature, humidity, vibration, and cleanliness of the gauge.
+(Understand)

 4. Out-of-calibration effects